IsaacSchemm/Pandacap/README.md

 Pandacap can connect to a Reddit account, to monitor it for upvotes on top-level posts and add these posts to your Favorites.

+No integration with the inbox or notification sections is included.

 ### RSS / Atom

 Pandacap can follow RSS and Atom feeds.
 New posts are added to the appropriate section of the Pandacap inbox.